Merzasphor/MWSE/docs/source/apis/tes3.md

 * `item` ([tes3item](../../types/tes3item)): The item whose stolen flag to modify.
 * `from` ([tes3baseObject](../../types/tes3baseObject)): The location the item is stolen from.
-* `stolen` (boolean): If this parameter is set to true, the item will be flagged as stolen.
+* `stolen` (boolean): *Default*: `true`.
+If this parameter is set to true, the item will be flagged as stolen.
 Otherwise, the item's stolen flag will be removed.

 ***